Due to COVID-19 lockdown of the university, we have postponed the weekly meetup until 2. April

 Writing is a craft and one of the key requirements in conveying any research.
 It is also a vital part of academia and requires creativity but also scientific robustness.
-ETHOS Lab acknowledges this desk-work as an analytical process that needs to be taken seriously and which is why we normally have weekly #shutupandwrite sessions.
+ETHOS Lab acknowledges this desk-work as an analytical process that needs to be taken seriously, which is why we run weekly #shutupandwrite sessions.
+This semester, it is coordinated by Junior Researchers Amalie, Tea and Marianna alongside Lab Assistant Luuk and Lab Manager Marie.

-No matter what you are writing on – please join in the sessions and read more about the advantages with making them part of your study/academic rhythms.
+No matter what you are writing on – please join in the sessions and read more about the advantages of making them part of your study/academic rhythms.

 Resources for writing: